Mahdi-jamil/JobHub/README.md

 1. Check ScreenShots for a UI & UX
 2. Add run configuration --module-path "C:\YourPath\openjfx-21.0.1_windows-x64_bin-sdk\javafx-sdk-21.0.1\lib" --add-modules javafx.controls,javafx.fxml
+3. Make sure to modify options in run configuration to Add dependencies with "provided" scope to class path
-3. Note : double-click on a tableView usually do some important action (Apply,view details)
+4. Note : double-click on a tableView usually do some important action (Apply,view details)

 ## contact-information